 Web Conferencing and Zoom

-Groups planning to use “Zoom” (or other web conference solution) during a meeting should bring their own computer with appropriate web conferencing hardware and software and may use their equipment with the dedicated display resources in the room.
+Groups planning to use “Zoom” (or other web conference solution) should bring a current model laptop with an ethernet port, or USB to ethernet adapter, with appropriate web conferencing hardware and software.
+Conference groups may use their equipment with the dedicated display resources in the room.
 This is self-supported; the visiting group must be competent to configure and operate the web conferencing hardware with their device.
+For best results, we recommend a wired ethernet connection to the host computer.
 Proficiency with Zoom (or other web conferencing software) is required.

 Presentation (AV) Resources for Meeting Rooms